Swagmiral/BT-Tone-Slapper/README.md

 - `requirements-build.txt` — pinned build dependencies
 - `build_portable.cmd` and `build_portable.ps1` — reproducible Windows build scripts

-Generated builds, virtual environments, caches, temporary files, samples, and runtime logs are not included in this repository.
+Virtual environments, caches, temporary files, and runtime logs are not included in this repository.